MicrocontrollerApplications/Lab4_Interrupts/README.md

 > This is done in the following exercises.

 ### Exercise 1.b - Configure PORTB
-To let the LED blink, we need to add the required configurations.
+To let the LED3 blink, we need to add the required configurations.
 Do this in line 47, or after wherever the below comment block can be found.
 ```c
 /*
  * Exercise 1.b